LegitLai/legitlai.github.io/README.md

 # LegitLai Website

 Welcome to **LegitLai's Official Website**!
-This is a simple yet stylish personal site featuring links to social media profiles, gaming content, and more.
+This is a simple yet stylish personal site featuring links to social media profiles.

+## 📌 Why This Website?
+My friend OhWalP created this site for me to make sure that when people search for LegitLai, they find my real profile instead of unrelated content.
+I've been using the name LegitLai (short for Legit Laith) for a long time, and it’s been my identity across different platforms.
+This website brings everything together in one place—my gaming, social media, and more.
+Big thanks to him for making this happen! 🙌

 ## 🌟 Features
 - Clean and modern design with a **dark-themed UI**
 - Easy access to **social media** and gaming profiles

-## 📌 Why This Website?
-This website was created by my friend OhWalP to make sure that when people search for **LegitLai**, they find my real profile instead of unrelated content.
-It also serves as a central hub for my gaming and social media presence.
-Huge thanks to him for making this happen! 🙌

 ---
 ### 💡 Future Plans